BrentAIICT/MSSA-SCA/GitTraining/GitInVSCode.md

 ## Normal git/GitHub workflow from VSCode

-*After the initial entering of the access token, these steps are from now on*
+*These steps are the normal git workflow, you will not have to repeat some of the previous steps*

 ### 1. Locate the files in VSCode
 - Click on the **Explorer** icon in VSCode